tboudreaux/paper.GPT/README.md

 # Paper.GPT

-This is a simple test to see if gpt-3.5-turbo can effectivley summarize a paper given in a pdf form and then answer questions about that paper
+This is a simple test to see if gpt-3.5-turbo can effectivley summarize a paper given in a pdf form and then answer questions about that paper (<a href="https://algebrist.ddns.net/~tboudreaux/files/summaryResults.html">live demo</a>)

 ## Installation
 Install the requirments